Welcome to Trent!

 Note: Students/staff that have a staff email account set up, are automatically enrolled in the mandatory training listed above.
-Those that do not have a staff email account, must email Risk Management to be manually enrolled.
+Training instructions (including how to self-enroll) are posted on the H&S website: https://www.trentu.ca/healthandsafety/training-instructions.

 Trent's exceptional facilities for research and teaching are located on a beautiful approximately 1,400-acre riverfront campus in Peterborough, Ontario, Canada, with a graduate college campus in downtown Peterborough.
 The University's satellite campus is in Oshawa, Ontario.
 Maps of Trent University.

 Have you taken a look around our beautiful campus?
 Tours are a great way to see Trent University.
 Current students lead tours around campus and share their stories about why they love Trent.
 Campus tour schedule/information.

 Daily News & Events for Trent University.